My Story

 In the summer of 2025, I travelled to France to train as a wedding planner.
 I was drawn to the creativity, the organisation, and the beauty of crafting meaningful celebrations.
 But as the training progressed, it was the ceremony itself that truly captured me.
 The planning mattered, of course but the heart of the day lived in the words, the intention, and the space held for two people to make a profound commitment, in their own way.

-I am currently studying with the Academy of Modern Celebrancy and am on track to receive my professional certification in April 2026.
-This training has deepened my belief that modern ceremonies should be personal, inclusive, and rooted in the values of the people at their centre.
+After completing my training with the Academy of Modern Celebrancy, I became a professionally certified celebrant in April 2026.
+I chose this pathway because it aligns closely with my belief that modern ceremonies should be personal, inclusive, and rooted in the values, stories, and identities of the people at their centre.

-I realised that celebrancy sits at a unique intersection of storytelling, advocacy, and human connection.
-At its core, it’s about voice, about being seen, respected, and celebrated exactly as you are.
+Through my training and practice, I came to realise that celebrancy sits at a unique intersection of storytelling, advocacy, and human connection.
+At its heart, it is about voice, ensuring people feel seen, respected, and celebrated exactly as they are.

 That has been the thread running through my entire career.